Ninetalesgh/dndcampaign/vault/database/spells.md

 Requires the spellcaster to have removed their finger without assistance.
 You relinquish yourself to forces beyond your control, choosing to fail a Save instead of rolling.
 Before suffering the Save’s effects, you gain 15 Temporary Hit Points that last until the end of your next turn.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 2 or higher, the Temporary Hit Points increase by 5 for each slot level above 1.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 2 or higher, the Temporary Hit Points increase by 5 for each slot level above 1.
 - **Classes**: Bard, Cleric, Paladin, Sorcerer *(Source: CS)*